witcher112/dotnet-reactive-dev-guide/ASYNC_METHODS.md

 ## TODO

 1. Support for cancellation.
-2. Is "async method" a proper name for this pattern?
+2. Is `async method` a proper name for this pattern?